chenfeiqu/chenfeiqu.github.io/_pages/about.md

   - /about.html
 ---

-**Welcome!
+Welcome!

-I am a PhD candidate in the Institute of Energy, Environment, and Economy, Tsinghua University.
-My primary research interests are in Emission Trading Systems, Carbon Pricing, Secondbest settings, Air pollution, Integrated Assessment Models for Climate Change.
-I build and use computable general equilibrium models and integrated assessment models for analysis, and also have experience in meta analysis.
+I am a PhD candidate at the Institute of Energy, Environment, and Economy, Tsinghua University.
+My primary research interests are in environmental tax systems and emissions trading policies, climate change policy, air pollution, and Integrated Assessment Models for Climate Change.
+In my research, I oftern build and use computable general equilibrium models and integrated assessment models for analysis, and also have experience in meta-analysis.

 I have a bachlor degree at School of Environment (Global Environmental Programme)in Tsinghua University and a minor in the School of Economics, Tsinghua University.
-You can find my CV here:[Chenfei's CV](../assets/QU Chenfei_CV_2023.pdf)
+You can find my [CV](../assets/QU_Chenfei_CV.pdf) here.

 [Email](mailto:qcf20@mails.tsinghua.edu.cn) qcf20[at]mails.tsinghua.edu.cn